Perkins' 14: Plot

-Ten years after officer Dwayne Hopper’s son disappeared, the last of 14 victims in a string of local unsolved disappearances, his suspicions are aroused by prison inmate Ronald Perkins (Richard Brake).
+10 years after Officer Dwayne Hopper’s son disappeared, the last of 14 victims in a string of local unsolved disappearances, his suspicions are aroused by prison inmate Ronald Perkins.
 Dwayne searches Perkins’ house and discovers a collection of torture videos featuring the missing victims from the past.
 In a fit of rage, Dwayne kills Perkins.

 But things get complicated when a wave of carnage sweeps the town, with reports of Dwayne’s own son amongst the marauding psychopaths.
 A number of flashbacks start to reveal that Hopper's son was kidnapped from his home, wondering if his son is still alive.
-Earlier in the film, Hopper begins to question Perkins' motive on how he knows that Hopper has a family, namely his wife and daughter.
+Earlier in the film, Hopper begins to question Perkins' motive for knowing that Hopper has a family, namely his wife and daughter.

 After doing some digging on Perkins' file, Hopper comes to a horrible realization that Perkins kidnapped his son years ago.
-Hopper tries to help him, but arrived too late.
-Hopper then shows the file to Perkins, and tells him he doesn't have a family.
-He calls his deputy, Hal to cone down to the station to see if the man in the cell is the killer he had been looking for, but Hal becomes skeptical at this.
+Hopper tries to help him, but arrives too late.
+Hopper then shows Perkins the file and tells him he doesn't have a family.
+He calls his deputy, Hal, to come down to the station to see if the man in the cell is the killer he had been looking for, but Hal becomes skeptical at this.

-He then looks through Perkins' personal belongings and realized that there is no record of Ronald Perkins' living in town.
+He then looks through Perkins' personal belongings and realizes that there is no record of Ronald Perkins living in town.
 A friend of the judge tells him that they will have search warrant in the morning, but Hopper decides to call his deputy to look at Perkins' home and finds a backroom in the basement full of scientific equipment.
 Hal notices a cage with someone inside and gets attacked by a crazed woman.
 During their conversation, Perkins reveals that his own family was killed by a burglar to Hopper.

-Perkins tries to sympathize with Hopper for losing someone they loved.
-Meanwhile, Hopper's daughter is out with her friends, not knowing that they are being watched by someone close by.
+Perkins tries to sympathize with Hopper over the loss of someone they loved.
+Meanwhile, Hopper's daughter is out with her friends, unaware that someone nearby is watching them.
 Daisy and her boyfriend run for their lives after two of their friends are murdered.
-Her father arrives just in time to save her, and shoots the suspect.
+Her father arrives just in time to save her and shoots the suspect.
 To their shock, the suspect comes back to life and is run over.
 The chief of police decides to declare a state of emergency.